Palestinians in Israeli custody: Administrative detention

-Khalida Jarrar, Palestinian politician, was held in administrative detention.
+Khalida Jarrar, a Palestinian politician who was held in administrative detention.

-Amnesty International has stated that Israel has imprisoned Palestinians for prolonged periods, without charging them or putting them on trial.
+Israel has imprisoned Palestinians for prolonged periods without charging them or putting them on trial.
 Israel has said that detention without trial is a necessary security measure used to avoid exposing confidential information in trials.
 The European Union has criticized the policy.
 Within the West Bank, any local army commander can issue an administrative detention order, and the order can be appealed at the local military court, or, if denied there, at the Supreme Court.
 However, the Supreme Court almost never intervenes.

 The first use of an administrative detention order in the West Bank following the Six-Day War was on 3 September 1967.
 Over 100 people were detained during the first year of the occupation.
 The detainees were held for up to a year or deported.
 In 1974 there was a crack down on Palestinian nationalist organizations which led to 200 people being detained, some of whom were held without trial for five years.
 In 1978 Amnesty International launched an appeal against the use of administrative detention which led to a change in procedures.
 The number detained fell from 30 cases in 1978 to only one in 1981.
 He was released in March 1982 having been held for seven years.
 The use of administrative detention orders resumed in August 1985 with over 100 detained in two weeks.